MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### Cross-table joins

-We have access to another table in the sample database called `PopulationData`.
+There is a separate table in the sample database called `PopulationData`.
 Use `take` to see what data this table contains.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwvILyjNSSzJzM9zSSxJVKhRKEnMTlUwNAAAWLY+MRgAAAA=" target="_blank">Run the query</a>